Quang00/dqsweep/README.md

 3. **Execute the Simulation:**

-   - Run the `run_simulation.py` script with appropriate command-line arguments.
-For example, this commad will launch the simulation with the default configuration, experiment and parameters:
+   - Run the `run_simulation.py` script with the setup.
+The basic command to launch the simulation with the default configuration, experiment and parameters (see below for a complete command line):
      ```bash
      python -m experiments.run_simulation
      ```